torunar/bc-player/README.md

 ## Contributing

 I see this project as feature-complete.
-I might add a thing or two occasionally.
+I will mostly focus on fixing bugs, but might add a thing or two occasionally.

 If you are willing to contribute to the project, be my guest!
 Make forks, implement features, make pull requests.